I think marketing can be overwhelming, overcomplicated, and overdramatic (I really just like the rule of threes, feel free to dismiss that last one ;)

 - Bonus if it's an easy question for your audience to repeat

-When we ask good questions, people also feel more comfortable responding and interacting with us online and in person.
-They want to share and when we ask questions we also let folks know that we want to hear from them, we are curious about them, and we are here to connect.
+When we ask good questions, people feel more comfortable responding and interacting with us online and in person.
+People want to share and when we ask questions we let folks know that we want to hear from them, we are curious about them, and we are here to connect.

-I have also noticed in this marketing style that people sometimes stay around just for the questions!
-I have had people call me to discuss one of my proposed questions three months later to then share about all of the different conversations that one question inspired and wanting to further discuss the prompt.
+I have noticed in this marketing style that people sometimes stay around just for the questions!
+I have had people call me to discuss one of my proposed questions three months later and share about all of the different conversations that one question inspired and wanting to discuss the prompt further.
 People love connection, especially authentic and honest connection, questions can help us create that type of space with our audience.

 5) Commandeer the day!